 Have all content approved by your mentor before printing.
 Printers on campus include:

 - Joe School, Geography, firstname.lastname@example.org, 410-455-2900.
-Cost is 50 cents per inch of length; can be paid by personal check to UMBC or by department transfer.
-E-mail file to Mr. School and schedule appointment to review in person.
+Cost is 75 cents per inch of length; can be paid by personal check to UMBC or by department transfer.
+E-mail file to Mr. School.
 Best times Tuesday or Thursday mornings.
-Last day to request is April 20th at 12 p.m.
-Be sure to state your size limitation of 30” x 40”
+Last day to request is April 18 that 12 p.m.
+Be sure to state your size limitation of 30” x 40”.
+Format: PowerPoint or PDF.

 - Commonvision, email@example.com, 410-455-1884.
-Files can be e-mailed or brought into the office on a CD or flash drive.
+Files can be e-mailed or brought into the office on a flash drive.
 Cost is calculated based on size and paper type.
 See online cost calculator at http://commonvision.umbc.edu/calculator.
 Payment can be via campus card, department card, or department chart string.
-Last day to request is Friday, April 13th at 5:00 p.m.
-After this date, a late fee of $25.00 may be charged.
+Last day to request is Friday, April 12th at 5:00 p.m.
+After this date, a late fee of $10.00 – $25.00 depending on turnaround may be charged.
 Be sure to state your maximum size of 30” h x 40”w.

 Dr. Raimi Quiton

 Mr. Devon Fick